rita-gama/ProtoGain/README.md

 1. Clone this repository:  `git clone https://github.com/QuantitativeBiology/ProtoGain/`
 2. Create a Python environment: `conda create -n proto python=3.10` if you have conda installed
 3. Activate the previously created environment: `conda activate proto`
-4. Install the necessary packages: `pip install -r libraries.txt`
+4. Install the necessary packages: `pip install -r requirements.txt`

 ## How to Use